The world we live in is full of amazing facts you never knew.

 Surprisingly, most of these different languages are not, in fact, dialects of Italian.

-Rather they are evolved independently from common Latin.
+Instead, they evolved independently from common Latin.

 Amsterdam’s Royal Palace sits on 13,659 wooden poles.